JoseGuzman/organostation/README.md

 ## Installation
  * You may need to install [Node.js](https://nodejs.org/en/download/) and less with `npm install less`
- * Create a file called .evn in your home directory to run the forms.
+ * Create a file called .evn in your home directory to run the forms (rename env_example)

 ### Installation with 'requirements.txt'
 Type `bash run.sh`

 ### Installation via [Pipenv](https://pipenv-fork.readthedocs.io/en/latest/)

+You can simply type `bash start.sh` or install manually:

 Type `pip install pipenv` to install pipenv and create an environment using